Jose-guer/jose-guer.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website.
-Here, I share selected research projects and open-source codes developed during my PhD research for use by the broader research community in personal and academic applications.
+Here, I share selected research projects and open-source codes developed during my PhD for use by the broader community in personal and academic applications.

 Bio
 ======